andersfischernielsen/eba/README.md

 # EBA: An effective bug finder for C

+*Note:* This is the development branch for the EBA bug finder.
+This is a work in progress with bleeding edge feature branches.
+Things might break.

 EBA is a bug finder for C based on side-effect analysis and model-checking.

 For now, you can use it to find double-lock and double-unlock bugs in the Linux kernel, by: